dylandhall/local-embeddings/README.md

 Default prompts are included in `prompts.json`, edit them as you see fit to get the best results for the type of documents you're summarising.
 Delete the file to restore the default prompts.

 For the included database provider, use Marqo https://github.com/marqo-ai/marqo - I'm just using the local docker image, I haven't added any authentication.
-If you fill out the `MarqoApiKey` it should work with their cloud environment.
+If you fill out the `DbApiKey` it should work with their cloud environment.

 You can also add another implementation of `IVectorDb` and inject that, although currently it assumes the database handles creating the vectors.